Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Experimental Settings

 \paragraph{LLM-as-a-Judge.} We use three model families as LLM-as-a-judge systems: Mistral-Instruct-7B-v0.3~\citep{jiang2023mistral7b}, Llama 3.3 70B~\citep{grattafiori2024llama3herdmodels} and Qwen 2.5 72B~\citep{qwen2025qwen25technicalreport}.
 It is noted that these model families are similar to those used in our QA task, but we employ an enhanced version.
 To examine the self-preference bias~\citep{liu-etal-2024-llms-narcissistic,panickssery2024llm}, we also run Qwen 2 (7B and 72B) and Llama 3.1 (8B and 70B) as judges in our analyses.
-Notably, all the models used in our experiments are instruction-tuned.
+Notably, all models are instruction-tuned.